Reference 02 — Graph model

 Any sequence of mix / split / concat operations on a view tree, followed by a serialize_to_wire() walk, MUST produce the same bytes as if the corresponding mutations had been applied to a fresh buffer.

 This invariant is testable: construct a view tree by parsing wire bytes, mutate it, serialize, and compare to the wire-bytes equivalent constructed from scratch.
-The reference implementation has core/tests/substrate_test.cpp exercising this.
+The reference implementation exercises it in core/tests/substrate_test.cpp.

 A second-language implementation that fails this invariant is not conforming, regardless of whether its wire output is otherwise valid.